hbokh/awesome-saltstack/README.md

 - [Writing a custom Salt Grain](https://blog.badgerops.net/2017/05/23/writing-a-custom-salt-grain/) - Writing a custom Salt Grain, and why you might want to.
 - [Building Self-Healing Applications](http://bencane.com/2014/12/30/building-self-healing-applications-with-salt-api/) - Automate the detection and first action to correct errors in your infrastructure.
 - [Introduction to SaltStack](https://github.com/redmage123/Introduction-to-Saltstack) - A two day course designed to quickly introduce System Administrators and Application Developers on how to start using Saltstack.
+- [The Simplest Way to Learn SaltStack](https://medium.com/@timlwhite/the-simplest-way-to-learn-saltstack-cd9f5edbc967) - Start to learn the basics of SaltStack by setting it up in Docker.

 ## Code